 The survey was open from March 14 to April 1, 2016.
-Each of the six code categories had one required question, which took the form of a rating matrix (see Supplementary Materials).
-Each sub-code (see Table 1) represented a row of the matrix, and participants were asked to rank competencies on a five-point Likert scale from "Not at all important" (1)
+After excluding Personality requirements, each of the six code categories had one required question, which took the form of a rating matrix (see Supplementary Materials).
+Each subcode (see Table 1) represented a row of the matrix, and par-